gtiosclub/Weather-App-Tutorial/P4/part4.md

-## Part 4: Reading from the DarkSky API
+## Part 4: Reading from the Dark Sky API

 To get access to the current weather forecast, we'll be using Alamofire to access the **Dark Sky** Weather API.
-We'll encapsulate this funcionality in its own class called `DarkSkyService`.
+We'll encapsulate this functionality in its own class called `DarkSkyService`.
 Create and open a new file called `DarkSkyService.swift`.

 Inside this class, you want to add string constants for the API's base URL and an API Key.
 You can use our key or [get your own](https://darksky.net/dev/register).